-Prerequisite(s): BIOL 1153 or PSYC 1110 A study of the neural basis of human behaviour.
+Prerequisite(s): BIOL 1153 or PSYC 1110

+A study of the neural basis of human behaviour.
 Topics will include development of the nervous system, brain plasticity, and the biological basis of sensory and perceptual processes, consciousness and sleep, attention, learning, emotion, motivation, psychopharmacology, and disorders of the nervous system.

-Introduction to Vertebrate Histology Prerequisite(s): BIOL 1152 organs of the vertebrate body.
+Introduction to Vertebrate Histology

+An introduction to the microscopic structure of tissues and organs of the vertebrate body.
 Topics covered will include organs from all major systems of the body.
 This course will complement Human Anatomy and Physiology I and II (BIOL 2205, BIOL 2206).